usnistgov/metaschema-xslt/src/schema-gen/JSON-schema/testing.md

 A JSON Schema, with other schemas, is produced by a pipeline in the parent directory, ../METASCHEMA-ALL-SCHEMAS.xpl, which is also run as a smoke test.

-(from that directory)

 ```
+pushd ..
 make smoke-test
+popd
 ```

 The smoke test outputs including a JSON Schema are found in the `test_output` folder (until/unless cleaned out).
 If a JSON instance cannot be produced, the process will fail.
 The smoke test does *not* currently

 - test that the JSON functions as a JSON Schema
-- test that it conforms to an idea of a JSON Schema ('the standard')
+- test that it conforms to an idea of a JSON Schema ('the standard') or JSON Schema usage patterns

 It does, however, confirm that the process terminated successfully with a file output in the expected location.

+## Spec testing

+In this case, 'spec testing' is testing to see whether the resulting JSON Schema looks like what we think it should look like, in detail.

+## Unit testing

+Unit tests here focus on end-to-end testing, i.e. per-metaschema mappings from single model input to single JSON Schema output.

+The unit testing here is *less* granular than the specification testing.

+Neither of these actually test the JSON Schema, only the way in which one is produced.

-This implies near-term and long-term goals:
+This implies near-term and longer-term goals:

+# JSON Schema generation - planning

-## Near term goals
+## Near-term

 Even without running the JSON Schema (a 'field-test' to demonstrate its adequacy for the purpose, i.e. validation), we can test a great deal since we know what that JSON Schema should look like.